micumicunii/QTMaker/README.md

-Hello, I'm using QTMaker and I plan to make an inventory system.
+Hello, I'm using QTMaker (C++) and I plan to make an inventory system.
 Unfortunately, it's crashing.

 The features should be like this: